biopragmatics/semra/notebooks/landscape/complex/README.md

 Note that downloading raw data resources can take on the order of hours to tens of hours depending on your internet connection and the reliability of the resources' respective servers.

-A refresh of raw mappings (i.e., re-processing of mappings) was run in 2 minutes on commodity hardware (e.g., a 2023 MacBook Pro with 36GB RAM).
+A full resource refresh (i.e., re-download of resources) was run in 4 minutes on commodity hardware (e.g., a 2023 MacBook Pro with 36GB RAM).

 ## Resource Summary